Generic Name: epirubicin (EP-i-ROO-bi-sin)

 - Calcium channel blockers (eg, diltiazem, verapamil) or trastuzumab because the risk of heart problems (eg, heart failure) may be increased

-- Cimetidine, cyclosporine, docetaxel, paclitaxel, or thiazide diuretics (eg, hydrochlorothiazide) because they may increase the risk of epirubicin's side effects
+- Cimetidine, cyclosporine, docetaxel, or paclitaxel because they may increase the risk of epirubicin's side effects

 - Palifermin because if mouth or tongue sores develop, they may be more severe or last longer

-- Carbamazepine, hydantoins (eg, phenytoin), quinolones (eg, ciprofloxacin), or valproic acid because their effectiveness may be decreased by epirubicin
+- Hydantoins (eg, phenytoin) because their effectiveness may be decreased by epirubicin

 - Medicines that may harm the liver (eg, acetaminophen, methotrexate, ketoconazole, isoniazid, certain medicines for HIV infection) because the risk of epirubicin's side effects may be increased.
 Ask your doctor if you are unsure if any of your medicines might harm the liver